IrfanTech-X/BizFlow-Agentic-AI/README.md

           +-- Lead Capture
 ```

+### Business Use Case

+The customer-facing agent can:

+**understand the customer request → access relevant business information → maintain conversation context → capture a lead when required.**

 ---

-# AI Automation
+# AI Automation Use Case

-Workflow 2 demonstrates the automation side of the system.
+Workflow 2 demonstrates the **AI Automation** side of BizFlow.

-The workflow executes a repeatable business process without requiring manual preparation of the daily report.
+The workflow automates a repeatable internal sales process:

 ```text
 Scheduled Execution